aphyt/aphytcomm/README.md

 In order to use and explicit connection the programmer should import the n_series file from the eip module to give the program access to the classes to connect to the controller.
 The programmer should: instantiate an instance from the NSeriesEIP object, connect to the IP address of the controller, register a session and then update the variable dictionary.

-The update variable dictionary method creates a dictionary that maps variable names to variable types so that the read_variable and write_variable methods can encode and decode data that is sent to and received from the controller so the programmer can easily interact with controller data
+The update variable dictionary method creates a dictionary that maps variable names to variable types so that the read_variable and write_variable methods can encode and decode data that is sent to and received from the controller, so the programmer can easily interact with controller data

-    import omron
+    from aphyt import omron

     fake_eip_instance = omron.n_series.NSeriesEIP()
     fake_eip_instance.connect_explicit('192.168.250.13')